Francis Scott Key Bridge collapse: 2024

 On April 1, Grace Ocean Private and Synergy Marine Group filed a joint petition in the Maryland U.S. District Court to limit their liability to about $43.6 million under the Limitation of Liability Act of 1851.
 Chief Judge James K. Bredar is overseeing the proceedings.
 Grace Ocean and Synergy Marine are represented by Duane Morris and Blank Rome.
+An initial court date of June 1st, 2026 has been set for the case.
 The legal process could last up to a decade and has been described as likely being "one of the most contentious marine insurance cases in recent decades".

 On April 17, Grace Ocean Private filed a general average declaration to require cargo owners to cover part of the salvage costs.

 On April 15, Baltimore's mayor and city council hired personal injury firm Saltz Mongeluzzi & Bendesky and civil rights firm DiCello Levitt to pursue legal action against Grace Ocean, Synergy Marine, and Maersk.

 On April 22, city officials filed papers accusing Grace Ocean Private and Synergy Marine of negligence, claiming the ship was unseaworthy and had an incompetent crew who ignored warnings of an inconsistent power supply before leaving port.
 If the vessel is proved unseaworthy, through mechanical or human deficiencies, the judgement will void the entities' insurances.

 On April 25, a Baltimore-based publishing company sued Grace Ocean and Synergy Marine in a class-action lawsuit that seeks damages for local businesses whose revenues were reduced by the collapse.

 On May 2, officials at Willis Towers Watson, the bridge's insurance broker, said that Chubb Limited, the bridge's insurer, was in the process of approving a $350 million insurance claim for the state government.